raj7A/loom-virtual-thread/spring-boot/ReadMe.md

 ![tomcat.png](..%2Fimages%2Ftomcat.png)

 and it just goes on and on...
-1500 tps..
+1300+ tps.. (increase the jmeter users to 100 and throughtput value to 100000.0)

 ![tomcat_n.png](..%2Fimages%2Ftomcat_n.png)